 Portion control is an important concept when you're trying to stay fit for duty.
-Firehouses have a tendency to skew portion sizes.
-But, you don't need to memorize a food list or carry around measuring cups to get a better idea on serving sizes.
-All you need is the ability to count to two.
-And your own hand.
+So, if counting calories isn't going to work, what will?
+There is a better and easy way to monitor your intake portions.
+All you need is the ability to count to two, and your own hand.

 Here are some great guidelines to teach you portion control: